STNE’s price-to-sales ratio: Is it a good investment opportunity?

 Sponsored

-Further, it is important to consider STNE stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.97.STNE’s price to book ratio for the most recent quarter was 1.55, resulting in an 4.07 price to cash per share for the period.
+Further, it is important to consider STNE stock ratios, particularly its price-to-sales ratio over the past twelve months, which stands at 1.93.STNE’s price to book ratio for the most recent quarter was 1.52, resulting in an 3.99 price to cash per share for the period.

 How does StoneCo Ltd. (STNE) stock rate among analysts?
 Buy, sell, or hold?